Nettle-Labs/nettle-wordpress-plugin/src/README.txt

 * Enable/disable the extension.
 * Customize the "Pay now" button label on the checkout screen.
 * Modify the API URL, this is usually for testing purposes.
+* Create your API key and Secret from the Nettle Dashboard (https://app.beta.nettlelabs.com/merchant/keys)
 * Add your merchant API key ID and API secret.
 * Enable/disable logging.
 * Press the "Save Changes" button, to update any changes.